Windows 7 to Windows 10: The Risks You Need to Know

 How can aztech help you?

-With more than 90% of consumers saying they would consider taking their business elsewhere if a company had outdated technology, 61% of consumers thinking a SMB is outdated if the company is still using a 5-10 year old operating system and 49% of consumers never returning to a business if they’ve heard they’ve been hacked; It’s vital for the future of your business to keep your software up-to-date.
+With more than 90% of consumers saying they would consider taking their business elsewhere if a company had outdated technology, 61% of consumers thinking an SMB is outdated if the company is still using a 5-10-year-old operating system and 49% of consumers never returning to a business if they’ve heard they’ve been hacked; It’s vital for the future of your business to keep your software up-to-date.

 Get in touch to find out more and see if your PCs are compatible to upgrade to Windows 10.